v-azevedo/BuberDinner/NOTES.md

   `public record RegisterRequest(Guid Id, string FirstName, string LastName);`
 - Multiple methods can be chained when registering a service:
   `builder.Services.AddApplication().AddInfrastructure();`
-- When working with settings, withing the class that holds the properties, a const can be used to hold the section name.
+- When working with settings, within the class that holds the properties, a const can be used to hold the section name.